eth-cscs/network-stack-hack/container/osu-ompi/README.md

-# OSU Micro-Benchmarks container with CXI
+# OSU Micro-Benchmarks container with CXI - OpenMPI variant

 Self-sufficient container image with OSU Micro-Benchmarks built on OpenMPI 5 with CUDA and CXI (i.e. HPE Slingshot) support.